robcharmon1/Coding_Projects/README.md

 # Coding_Projects
-Various coding projects I've worked on
+These are a number of coding projects I've worked on.